torvalds/linux/Documentation/core-api/dma-api-howto.rst

 addressing.
 For a 64-bit capable device, this needs to be increased, and for a device with limitations, it needs to be decreased.

-Special note about PCI: PCI-X specification requires PCI-X devices to support 64-bit addressing (DAC) for all transactions.
+Special analte about PCI: PCI-X specification requires PCI-X devices to support 64-bit addressing (DAC) for all transactions.
 And at least one platform (SGI SN2) requires 64-bit consistent allocations to operate correctly when the IO bus is in PCI-X mode.